Kushaalkumar-pothula/NSimX/README.md

 gfortran simulate.f90 -o simulate
 ```
 This creates an executable ```simulate```.
 To run it on Windows, run ```simulate.exe``` from the same directory, and on Unix systems, run ```./simulate```.

-It has been noticed that a bug arises due to presence of ```.txt``` files in the directory.
-Till the issue is fixed, move text files into another directory.
-This process has been automated using a shell script ```run.sh```.